-Question Management response What arrangements does Walsall Metropolitan Borough Council have in place to prevent and detect non-compliance with laws and regulations?
+Question Management response 1.
+What arrangements does Walsall Metropolitan Borough Council have in place to prevent and detect non-compliance with laws and regulations (continued) ?
 The council has an established Constitution, Codes of Conduct, policies in relation to whistleblowing and counter fraud, which set out expected behaviours and rules in respect of compliance with laws and regulations.
 There are arrangements in place for legal screening of all decisions coming before the Council, Executive or Committees of the same for a decision, which is incorporated in the report writing protocol.
 Lawyers attend all decision-making meetings to advise on the law and procedure.
 The MO, CFO and Chief Executive meet regularly to consider governance issues.
 Are you aware of any changes to the Local Authority's regulatory environment that may have a significant impact on the Local Authority's financial statements?
 Management are not aware of any changes.

 Question Management response 2.
 How is the Audit Committee provided with assurance that all relevant laws and regulations have been complied with?
 The Committee gains assurance through various mechanisms, as set out below, however the Committee cannot obtain full assurance, only reasonable assurance, which is gained through its knowledge of the organisation and the controls in place.
 The various mechanisms include: The Committee has oversight of changes to the Constitution, finance and contract rules and also receives reports detailing significant decisions made under officers delegated powers within the financial year, highlighting the key decisions taken within the council directorates and the officer who took the delegated decision.
+The Committee also receives updates in relation to Counter Fraud and Corruption and the council's Anti-Money Laundering policy and processes and reporting to committee on any breaches.
 Through the Annual Governance Statement and review of the effectiveness of the System of Internal Control.
 Through the CFO assurances provided during the sign off of the Statement of Accounts.
 Through work in signing off the Management Letter of Representation during the Statement of Accounts (signed by CFO and CEO).
 Through this report whereby specific questions are asked of management concerning compliance with laws and regulations.
 Through the work of internal and external auditors, and the Chief Financial Officer, assessing and reporting on controls and any breaches.
 Through assurances provided by the CFO (Statement of Accounts), Internal Audit (internal controls), the Chief Executive and Leader (AGS).
 All reports requiring decision making are required to have been consulted on with Finance and Legal Officers to ensure appropriate advice is given.
-The annual review of the effectiveness of the internal control framework.
+26 The annual review of the effectiveness of the internal control framework.